 ABOUT THE PROJECT

 In 1940, Secretary of the Interior Harold Ickes purchased a photograph from Ansel Adams for his office.
-At the time, the DOI didn't decorate the building with photographs, but they did have many artists come in and paint murals on the walls.
+At the time, the DOI wasn't decorating the building with photographic murals, but they did have many artists come in and paint murals on the walls.
 This was known as the "Mural Project".
-Enamored with Adams' work, Ickes decided to include his photos as part of the Mural Project and hired him as an Eminent Photographer.
+Enamored with Adams' work, Ickes agreed to include his photos as part of the Mural Project and hired him as a Contract Photographer.
 Adams set out to photograph America's Public lands on what was to be a multi-year endeavor.

 The Department of the Interior paid him 22 dollars a day for expenses and Adams was allowed to maintain ownership of the original negatives.
 Adams started photographing the parks in 1941, but on Dec 7th 1941, the attack on Pearl Harbor in Hawaii caused all non-war funds to be suspended and Adams had to abandon the project.

-Still, he did capture about 220 amazing images, 171 or so were of America's National Parks; Yosemite, Yellowstone, Kings Canyon, Grand Canyon, etc. The original prints were delivered , but the original negatives have never been found.
+Still, he did capture about 220 amazing images, 171 or so were of America's National Parks; Yosemite, Yellowstone, Kings Canyon, Grand Canyon, etc. The original prints were delivered , but the location of the original negatives have not been located since Adams passed away

 2020 marks the 79th anniversary of Adams presentation of his works to Ickes and the Department of the interior.